gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Go home," she said in badly-accented Avauntois.

 Erileine spread her hands and tried to smile despite her thudding heart.
 "I'm sorry, but I'm looking for my teacher.
-I have to---"
+I have to–"

 "Go home!" the soldier repeated, waving Erileine back down the street.